Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 ## Technical

+- It is not compatible with Jellyfin apps that do not use the Jellyfin Web UI & JavaScript Injector.
 - Injects the graph directly into Jellyfin with the Jellyfin JavaScript Injector plugin
 - DOM insertion in a stable location on series page (between Seasons and cast)
 - Data source : The heatmap data is loaded from the IMDb heatmap dataset by @mokronos